 Find Your District

-The City of Chino Hills has changed how Council Members are elected and switched from an at-large election system to a district-based election system.
-Voters will only vote for the City Council position up for election in their specified district.
+The City of Chino Hills uses a district-based election system.
+Voters will only vote for the City Council position up for election in the district where they reside.
 Terms are staggered so that three seats are available during one election cycle and two seats are available during the next cycle.

 Find Your District